astaBean/images-api-serveless/README.md

 ```shell
 sls dynamodb start &
 ```
+If starting dynamodb in detached mode press `Enter` after you ran the command to go back to terminal shell

 To create a schema run command bellow in a separate shell terminal window:
 ```shell